Right Arrow

 • Hazard zone monitoring: Delivers alerts within seconds of detecting safety violations

-• Proximity warnings: Immediate alerts when workers approach dangerous equipment
+• Proximity warnings: On-the-spot alerts when workers approach dangerous equipment

 • Barricade monitoring: Reduces barricade-related safety violations

-Open API architecture directly addresses the tool sprawl frustration that challenges construction innovation teams.
+Open API architecture directly addresses the tool sprawl pain point that construction innovation teams face.
 These systems provide wide interoperability with most security components, allowing organizations to mix and match cameras across sites while maintaining open API access to build new integrations or export data into third-party analytics tools.

 The integration capabilities include: